ShawnMaz/javascript-password-generator/README.md

 # JavaScript - Random Password Generator

 ## Description
 The purpose of this application is to generate random passwords of user specified length and character types.
-This application was built to apply some of the fundamental concepts concpets of JavaScript programming language.
+This application was built to apply some of the fundamental concepts of JavaScript programming language.

 ## How to use the app
 To generate the random password click the "Generate Password" button